Hendrik Hondius I: Effigies

 One of the most important publications of Hondius was the work Pictorum aliquot celebrium praecipue Germaniae inferioris Effigies (Effigies of some celebrated painters, chiefly of Lower Germany) of 1610, which was a collection of 69 portraits of mainly Netherlandish artists.
-Of these portraits, 22 were reworked versions of portraits contained in a book with almost the same title by Dominicus Lampsonius that was published in Antwerp in 1572 by the widow of Hieronymous Cock.
+Of these portraits, 22 were reworked versions of portraits contained in a book with almost the same title by Dominicus Lampsonius that was published in Antwerp in 1572 by Volcxken Diericx, the widow of Hieronymous Cock.
 The 1572 book contained 23 portraits of early Netherlandish artists, all of whom had died before the publication, including a portrait of Hieronymous Cock who had died while preparing the publication.
 Through his 1610 book Hondius updated and expanded the canon of Netherlandish painting.
 He included some German and English artists in an apparent attempt to situate the Netherlanders within a broader, more semantically uncertain 'Northern' canon.
 Hondius constructed the series as part of a continual celebration of past and present Netherlandish artists.
 Hondius did not include in his book the portrait of Cock, which was the last portrait in the 1572 publication.

 Hondius did not identify the authorship of the individual engravings (most of which were done by the Wierix brothers in the Lampsonius series).
 Like in the 1572 publication, he added Latin poems underneath each portrait with a short description of the specific qualities of each artist.